- No.1: Speak to the neighbors

 Selling an Empty House Tip No.2: Timers on lights

-A great security feature is to add timers to the lights so that they automatically turn on in the evenings.
+Without undergoing a massive home improvement project, sometimes a great security feature is simply to add timers to the lights so that they automatically turn on in the evenings.

 It will give the idea that there’s someone at home and it will conserve energy during the day.
 There should be enough lighting for the inside and outside of your home.